Kevin Durant NBA Playoffs Player Props: Suns vs. Clippers

 - The Suns rank 19th in possessions per game with 101.4.
 His opponents, the Clippers, have one of the slowest tempos with 101 possessions per contest.

-- Defensively, the Clippers are 12th in the league, conceding 113.1 points per game.
+- Giving up 113.1 points per contest, the Clippers are the 12th-ranked squad in the league defensively.

-- The Clippers are the 13th-ranked squad in the NBA, giving up 43.1 rebounds per game.
+- On the boards, the Clippers are ranked 13th in the league, conceding 43.1 rebounds per contest.

-- In terms of assists, the Clippers are 10th in the league, conceding 25 per contest.
+- The Clippers are the 10th-ranked team in the league, conceding 25 assists per game.

-- Looking at 3-pointers, the Clippers are 12th in the league, allowing 12.2 makes per game.
+- The Clippers are the 12th-ranked squad in the NBA at allowing threes, giving up 12.2 made 3-pointers per game.

 Kevin Durant vs. the Clippers